 How do I know this?
 Because I have listened to dozens of recordings of these calls sent to me by other Yell customers.
 I have also experienced these calls myself while posing as a small business owner to Yell’s agents.

 Let’s break down each claim one-by-one and look at the evidence:

 Yell is not Google’s longest-standing Premier Partner.
 This is a false statement which Yell have now confirmed.
 Yell’s partnership status with Google relates to Google advertising services only.
-This provides Yell with no relationship that could, in any way, improve your site’s organic visibility on Google.
+This provides Yell with no relationship that could, in any way, improve your site’s visibility on Google.
 To state or imply otherwise is simply misleading.
-Google have recently changed their Partnership program and it is likely that Yell will soon lose its status as a Google Partner.
+Google have recently changed their Partnership program and Yell may soon lose its status as a Google Partner.

 The tool used by Yell’s agent is freely available for anyone to use online.
 Take a look at some of the reports it has produced for Selfridges, Amazon and for Yell themselves:

 Yell’s error rating of 95% for Selfridges (1m Google visitors per month)

 Yell’s error rating of 100% for Amazon UK (106m Google visitors per month)

 Yell’s error rating of 100% for their own company!

 Any claim that this tool indicates how Google views a business is simply untrue.
 This is the first of many lies the agent will tell you.

 When asked whether submitting a website to online directories would help SEO, John Muller (Google’s Webmaster Trends Analyst) replied, “Just because a company name is mentioned somewhere doesn’t necessarily mean it’s good or bad for the company.
 I’d see those mentions more as advertising.
 If you think people are going to see it and explicitly search out your business, then that’s great.”